 As a patient with private insurance, your attending doctor will visit you daily, answer any questions you may have and discuss your ongoing care with you and the nursing staff.
 The visiting hours are not fixed.

 You will find information about nursing care, hotel-style and catering services on the following sub-pages.

 Your discharge date will be determined in consultation with your doctor and the nursing staff.
 Please vacate your room by 9.00 am at the latest on this day so we can prepare it for the new patients.

 Please let your nurse know that you are leaving, and hand in your telephone card with your discharge forms at Reception.

 Follow-up care should be discussed and organised with your doctor in good time.
 Upon request, our Social Services unit will help you to plan the time after your stay in hospital.

-Before leaving, your doctor or nurse will inform you about the medication that you will need after your discharge.
-The hospital will organise any aids (e.g. crutches, toilet enhancement, etc.) that you may need after the operation.
-If you already have crutches, please bring them with you.
+Before leaving, your doctor or nurse will inform you about the medication and aids that you will need after your discharge.

 The welfare of our patients is at the centre of everything we do – whether it is providing medical treatment, nursing or hotel-style and catering services.
 Since no one can judge how we are doing better than our patients themselves, the whole Hirslanden Private Hospital Group works together with the specialised company Press Ganey.
 After your stay in hospital, you will receive a satisfaction survey questionnaire by e-mail.
 We would therefore like to thank you for providing us with your e-mail address.
 You will participate in the satisfaction survey on an anonymous basis.
 We will always reply to any feedback addressed to us personally.
 We would like to thank you for your valued support.